datacentricdesign/iob22/assignments/01-calculator/step1.md

 ![Flow Chart Calculator Algorithm]({{site.baseurl}}/assets/flow_chart_calculator.svg)

 We read a flow chart from _start_ to _end_ in oval/rounded shapes.
 Each shape is connected to another via an arrow and rectangles represent a process (i.e. an action to perform).
-As our algorithms get more complicated throughout the code assignments, we will introduce a few more shapes in due time.
+As our algorithms get more complicated throughout the assignments, we will introduce a few more shapes in due time.

 # State Machine Diagram